kfkaplan/igrins_observability/README.md

-#IGRINS Observability Version 1.5
+#IGRINS Observability Version 1.6
 Written by Kyle Kaplan (@kfkaplan)
 Email: kfkaplan@astro.as.utexas.edu

-This python program's main purpose is to create finder charts matching what an observer at the Harlen J. Smith 2.7 meter telescope at McDonald Observatory sees in the FOV of the IGRINS Slit View Camera.
+This python program's main purpose is to create finder charts matching what an observer sees in the FOV of the IGRINS Slit View Camera at the Discovery Channel Telescope at Lowell Observtoary or the Harlen J. Smith 2.7 meter telescope at McDonald Observatory.

 This program creates the following charts:
 * Telescope observing limits chart showing RA and Dec.